hakobera/nvmw/README.md

     git clone git://github.com/hakobera/nvmw.git "%HOMEPATH%\.nvmw"

-To activate nvm, you need to set NVMW_HOME, and add it to your PATH environment variable
+To activate nvmw, you need to set NVMW_HOME, and add it to your PATH environment variable

     set PATH=%PATH%;"%HOMEPATH%\.nvmw"